-Niantic is updating Pokémon Go and other titles to support indoor gaming – TechCrunch
+Niantic is updating Pokémon GO and other titles to support indoor gaming – TechCrunch

-Niantic, the development company behind popular AR mobile games Pokémon Go and Harry Potter: Wizards Unite, is adapting its titles to support at-home gaming in response to the COVID-19 pandemic.
-Typically, Niantic’s games have encouraged people to go outdoors, explore their world, and connect with others in real life as they played.
+Niantic, the development company behind popular AR mobile games Pokémon GO and Harry Potter: Wizards Unite, is adapting its titles to support at-home gaming in response to the COVID-19 pandemic.
+Typically, Niantic’s games have encouraged people to go outdoors, explore their world and connect with others in real life as they played.
 But with government lockdowns and home quarantines under way, it’s no longer safe to play these games as originally intended.

 The company says it will now prioritize making changes to its AR titles to allow people to play inside and around their own homes.

-For example, Niantic’s Adventure Sync function will now track your indoor steps as you do things like run on a treadmill, clean your house, or make other indoor movements and activities.
+For example, Niantic’s Adventure Sync function will now track your indoor steps as you do things like run on a treadmill, clean your house or make other indoor movements and activities.
 It’s also enhancing the games’ social features to allow friends to stay in touch virtually, and soon take on Raid Battles together while staying at home.

 Instead of discouraging virtual movement inside the game, as Niantic has in the past, players will be able to virtually visit and share memories about their favorite real-world places.
 And this summer, Niantic will re-imagine its plans for live events to allow players to participate without having to leave home.